Actipro/Avalonia-Controls/Documentation/topics/fundamentals/user-prompt/message-box.md

 await MessageBox.Show("Operation complete.");
 ```

-There are two overloads of the [Show](xref:@ActiproUIRoot.Controls.MessageBox.Show*) method where one allows an owner `Window` to be passed, and the other doesn't.
+There are two overloads of the [Show](xref:@ActiproUIRoot.Controls.MessageBox.Show*) method where one allows an owner  `TopLevel` (typically a `Window`) to be passed, and the other doesn't.
 All other arguments are identical.
 The following basic arguments are available:

 | Argument | Description |
 |-----|-----|